 The process of recording in the Fairlight page creates new clips and generates additional media on disk.
-You can specify the location on disk you want to save these recordings by opening the Capture and Playback panel of the Project Settings and using the Browse button, found underneath the "Save clips to" field, to choose a new location (a folder named "Capture" on your scratch disk is the default location).
+You can specify the location on disk where you want to save these recordings by opening the Capture and Playback panel of the Project Settings.
+In the Capture section use the Browse button, found underneath the "Save clips to" field, to choose a new location (a folder named "Capture" on your scratch disk is the default location).